Thermage Doesn't Work? A Doctor's Real Truth

 Recommended repeat interval | 6 to 12 months | Decide based on response |

-This is the most realistic approach.
+is a realistic approach.

-Be sure to check before
+make sure to check this

-and if the total number of shots and
+and the total number of shots

-During consultation,
+During consultations,

-before deciding on the energy level and treatment areas.
+I decide the energy level and treatment areas.

 Using the same settings uniformly

-fragile skin or skin with little sagging.
+vulnerable skin or people with little sagging.

-You can wash your face on the day of treatment,
+You can wash your face on the day of treatment, but

 Frequently Asked Questions

 Q1.
-If I get Thermage once,
+If you get Thermage once,

-how much lifting will I see?
+how much lifting do you get?

 A. Honestly, "how much"

-really depends on your skin condition.
+really depends on the skin condition.

 People whose firmness is just starting to drop

-often notice it clearly even after one session,
+usually feel it clearly even after one session,

-while those with more advanced sagging
+while people with more advanced sagging

 sometimes say, "I can't really tell."